dotnet/docs/docs/architecture/cloud-native/azure-development-stack.md

 ![ Steps in the CI Pipeline](media/steps-in-the-ci-pipeline.png)
 **Figure 1-13**.
 Steps in the CI Pipeline

-The beauty of the pipeline approach is that additional steps and checks can be inserted to map the process to the exact deployment requirements for your organization.
+The beauty of the pipeline approach is that additional steps and checks can be inserted to map the process to the deployment requirements of your organization.

 The goal is to catch problems early in the development cycle when they're less expensive to fix.
 The longer the duration between integrations, the more expensive problems become to resolve.
 The CI process outputs project artifact items that are used by the CD pipeline to drive automatic deployments.
 With consistency in the integration process, teams can commit code changes more frequently, which leads to better collaboration and software quality.